 - Schwatka's search: sledging in the Arctic in quest of the Franklin records

-There are a number of geographic information system (GIS) resources, such as maps, that are useful and free.
+Also, there are a number of geographic information system (GIS) resources that are useful and free.

 Federal government information

 - Find government information online at the library.